swiftlang/swift-evolution/proposals/0516-iterable.md

 With this approach, the `BorrowedElement` type that a sequence would declare as the element iterated over during borrowing iteration is not constrained to be equal to the sequence's "actual" element type.
-A type that can only provide borrowing access to its elements could therefore have `Borrow<Element>` as the iterated element type, like `Span`, for example:
+A type that can only provide borrowing access to its elements could therefore have `Ref<Element>` as the iterated element type, like `Span`, for example:

 ```swift